DEATH PENALTY

 PJI leads and supports legal challenges against the death penalty, including last year’s efforts for death row clemency, staving off executions for a decade through lethal injection lawsuits and defeating bills in the legislature.

-PJI’s litigation team will help lead lethal injection and alternative methods litigation as part of our efforts to stop executions.
+PJI’s litigation team will lead lethal injection and alternative methods litigation as part of our efforts to stop executions.
 We successfully kept executions at bay for a decade due to our litigation efforts, and we are poised to take on this fight again.

-The greater PJI team includes expertise in legislative strategy, media, storytelling, investigation, and strategic litigation, and we will leverage all available resources as necessary to stop executions.
+The greater PJI team includes expertise in legislative strategy, media, storytelling, investigation, and strategic litigation, and we leverage all available resources as necessary to stop executions.
 Keeping the death penalty on the public’s radar is critical to stopping executions.
-We will tell powerful stories and leverage strategic media tactics to increase awareness of the state’s plans and actions as well as problems overall with the death penalty.
-We’ll continue to engage news media in markets across Louisiana and work to garner national recognition of our efforts in leading news outlets as part of a broader narrative change effort.
+We tell powerful stories and leverage strategic media tactics to increase awareness of the state’s plans and actions as well as problems overall with the death penalty.
+We continue to engage news media in markets across Louisiana and work to garner national recognition of our efforts in leading news outlets as part of a broader narrative change effort.